github/docs/content/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/about-notifications.md

 ---
 title: About notifications
-intro: 'Notifications provide updates about the activity on {% data variables.product.prodname_dotcom %} that you''ve subscribed to.
+intro: 'Notifications provide updates about the activity on {% data variables.product.prodname_dotcom %} that you've subscribed to.
 You can use the notifications inbox to customize, triage, and manage your updates.'
 redirect_from:
   - /articles/notifications
   - /articles/about-notifications